confetti-framework/docs/docs/docs/the-basics/views.md

 ### HTML response

-A simple view for a HTML response might look something like this:
+A simple view for an HTML response might look something like this:

 ``` go
 package views